neijrr/nextcloud_passwords_handbook_ru/Developers/Api/Session-Api.md

+The session api allows clients to use an authorized session which is a requirement for client-side encryption.

 # Available api actions
 | Action | Url | Method | Session required | Description |
 | --- | --- | --- | --- | --- |